neopragma/bootstrap-trueos-freebsd-dev-base/README.md

-# Debian 9: Build Base for Lightweight Development Environments
+# TrueOS OpenBSD Desktop: Build Base for Lightweight Development Environments

 For general information about this repo and related ones, please see [Provision Lightweight Development Environments](http://github.com/neopragma/provision-lightweight-development-environments).